qeeqbox/chameleon/README.md

 chmod +x ./run.sh
 ./run.sh auto_configure
 ```
-The Grafana interface http://localhost:3000 will open automatically after finishing the initialization process (username is changeme457f6460cb287 and passowrd is changemed23b8cc6a20e0)
+The Grafana interface http://localhost:3000 will open automatically after finishing the initialization process (username is changeme457f6460cb287 and passowrd is changemed23b8cc6a20e0).
+If you don't see Chameleon dashboard, click on the search icon in the left bar and add it.

 Wait for a few seconds until honeypot shows the IP address
 ```bash